InDIOS/vue-ts-decorate/README.md

   }
 });
 ```
-The **@Component** decorator receives an object as an optional parameter with the same properties of a Vue component, to these properties is added the `tagname` property which is a string to specify the name of the tag will have the component.
+The **@Component** decorator receives an object as an optional parameter with the same properties of a Vue component, to these properties is added the `componentTag` property which is a string to specify the name of the tag will have the component.
 If it is present, the component will be a global, otherwise will be local.
 If `el` property is specified the component will be a mounted component.
 See below

 ### Example